mgifford/a11y-contracting/README.md

  - What standards are you using to evaluate accessibility?
  - How are accessibility features documented?
 Are they discoverable by the user?
  - Is this product being used by accessibility focused organizations and are there any reviews by them.
+ - WCAG related accessibility barriers are categorized as bugs; not feature requests

 ### Process
  - Describe your accessibility conformance testing process.